thesadru/disnake/docs/api.rst

     Called when a message is deleted.
 Unlike :func:`on_message_delete`, this is called regardless of the message being in the internal message cache or not.

-    If the message is found in the message cache, it can be accessed via :attr:`RawMessageDeleteEvent.cached_message`
+    If the message is fond in the message cache, it can be accessed via :attr:`RawMessageDeleteEvent.cached_message`

     This requires :attr:`Intents.messages` to be enabled.